PotassiumES/potassium-es/README.md

 ## Contributors

-This project has a somewhat unique [Code of Conduct](https://github.com/PotassiumES/potassium-es/blob/master/CODE%20OF%20CONDUCT.md) that holds contributors to a higher standard that most other collective action.
+This project has a somewhat unique [Code of Conduct](https://github.com/PotassiumES/potassium-es/blob/master/CODE%20OF%20CONDUCT.md) that holds contributors to a higher standard than most other collective action.

 If all else fails, ask [Trevor Flowers](http://trevor.smith.name/) &lt;trevor@trevor.smith.name&gt;